JudeSahabandu/election-analysis/README.md

 `winning_percentage = 0` - declare variable equal to 0 for winning county percentage

-Once the variables were declared, an if statement is required to obtain the winning county and its vote count.
+Once the variables are declared, an if statement is required to obtain the winning county and its vote count.

 ```
 if (votes > winning_count) and (vote_percentage > winning_percentage):